jpverkamp/blog/content/reviews/books/Terry Pratchett/Discworld/Discworld - Witches/1 - Equal Rites.md

 Aside the first: I've been listening to the Discworld books on audiobook this time around.
 This is the first that's been narrated by a woman ({{< goodreads author="Celia Imrie" >}}).
 It's quite well done.

-Aside the second: While listening to Discworld, I've also been reading {{< goodreads book="Seventh Son" >}} by {{< goodreads author="Orson Scott Card" >}}.
+Aside the second: While listening to Discworld, I've also been reading [[Seventh Son]]() by {{< goodreads author="Orson Scott Card" >}}.
 Given that the latter is all about the seventh son of a seventh son, it's amusing reading them concurrently.
 They're very different books, however.